zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 3: Enable Dynamic Data Masking

-In this task, you will enable [Dynamic Data Masking](https://docs.microsoft.com/sql/relational-databases/security/dynamic-data-masking?view=sql-server-ver15) (DDM) into your Azure SQL Database to limit access to sensitive data in the database through query results.
+In this task, you enable [Dynamic Data Masking](https://docs.microsoft.com/sql/relational-databases/security/dynamic-data-masking?view=sql-server-ver15) (DDM) into your Azure SQL Database to limit access to sensitive data in the database through query results.
 This feature helps prevent unauthorized access to sensitive data by enabling customers to designate how much of the sensitive data to reveal with minimal impact on the application layer.
 It’s a policy-based security feature that hides the sensitive data in the result set of a query over designated database fields, while the data in the database is not changed.

 > For example, a service representative at a call center may identify callers by several digits of their credit card number, but those data items should not be fully exposed to the service representative.
 A masking rule can be defined that masks all but the last four digits of any credit card number in the result set of any query.
 As another example, an appropriate data mask can be defined to protect personally identifiable information (PII) data, so that a developer can query production environments for troubleshooting purposes without violating compliance regulations.